 How cross signing works with X509 certificates

 imageA certificate is basically an envelope over a public key and some metadata (name, host, issuer, validation dates, etc).
-There is a format called ASN.1 that specify how the data is structured and there are multiple encoding options DER / BER.
+There is a format called ASN.1 that specifies how the data is structured, and there are multiple encoding options DER / BER.
 None of that really matters for this purpose.
 A lot of the complexity of certificates can be put down to the issues in the surrounding technology.
 It would probably be a lot more approachable if the format was JSON or even XML.
 However, ASN.1 dates to 1984.
 Considering that this is the age of MS-DOS 3.0 and the very first Linux was 7 years in the future, it is understandable why this wasn’t done.

 I’m talking specifically about the understandability issue here, by the way.
-The fact that certificates are basically opaque blocks that requires special tooling to operate and understand has made the whole thing a lot more complex than it should be.
+The fact that certificates are basically opaque blocks that require special tooling to operate and understand has made the whole thing a lot more complex than it should be.
 A good example of that can be seen here, this will parse the certificate using ASN.1 and let you see its contents.

 Here is the same data (more or less) as a JSON document: